Rush Limbaugh Thanksgiving week as we kick off three days of broadcast excellence this week.

 There's nobody left to kill.

-David Obi was I didn't know you were a Democrat plant.
+I didn't know you were a Democrat plant.

 This isn't CNN.

-Oh my god, a democrat plant.
+Oh, my God, a Democrat plant.

 I'm at the motor vehicles having my car inspected.

-I'm no democrat plant.
+I'm no Democrat plant.

 Are you an illegal immigrant trying to get a license?

-No, I'm an illegal I'm I'm illegal immigrant.
+No, I'm an illegal immigrant.

 No, no, Rush.